akshath123/Dodge-Me-game-/README.md

 # To see video demonstration of my project click [here].

 ### Note: Make sure you add the mysql connector in the project and the database schema in mysql client before trying the application.
+The Main_try.zip consist of all the files required to run the applciation download it to run the application.